 Start dates of new Late Payment Penalties Regime

 Schedule 24 of Finance Act 2021 introduces a new points-based late payment penalties regime for the late submission of VAT and income tax self-assessment (ITSA) returns that are submitted regularly (monthly, quarterly and annually).
-The new regime will apply to periods starting 1 April 2022 for VAT and 6 April 2023 for income tax to coincide with the roll-out of MTD.
+Moreover, the new regime will apply to periods starting 1 April 2022 for VAT and 6 April 2023 for income tax to coincide with the roll-out of MTD.
 For non MTD taxpayers submitting ITSA returns the start date will be 6 April 2024.

 The new late payment penalty regime is set out in Schedule 26.